Vyral/sean-zanganeh-blog/_posts/2016-11-10-the-3-biggest-mistakes-home-sellers-make.md

   - Home Seller Tips
 excerpt: There are many mistakes that can be made during a home sale.
 Here are three of them you should avoid above all else.
 enclosure: 'https://s3.amazonaws.com/vyralmarketing/Sean+Zanganeh/Sean+Zanganeh++San+Diego%2C+CA+Real+Estate++Avoid+these+mistakes+when+selling.mp4'
-pullquote: Being a “secret seller” won’t do you any good.
+pullquote: "Being a 'secret seller' won’t do you any good."
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true